Nidavelli/jamesPortfolio1/README.md

 ## Project Overview

-This website features a modern Node.js/Express backend with Resend email integration for contact form handling, replacing the previous PHP implementation.
+This website features a modern Node.js/Express backend with Nodemailer (Gmail SMTP) email integration for contact form handling, replacing the previous PHP implementation.
 The frontend is built using pure HTML, CSS, and JavaScript with a clean, minimalist design and interactive elements.

 ## Features